-Building on their understanding of world geography and civilizations from middle school and World History I, students study world history from approximately 1800 to the present by researching guiding questions such as, “How has the past shaped the world of today?” = Additional supporting questions appear under each topic.
+Building on their understanding of world geography and civilizations from middle school and World History I, students study world history from approximately 1700 to the present by researching guiding questions such as, “What are the connections between industrialization and imperialism?” and “What does it mean to be modern?”
+Additional supporting questions appear under each topic.
 The questions are included to stimulate teachers’ and students’ own questions for discussion and research.

 World History II Topics

-The legacy of the Renaissance, Scientific Revolution, and the Enlightenment in Europe

-The growth of nation states
+Absolute power, political revolutions, and the growth of nation-states, c.
+1700-1900

-The Agricultural and Industrial Revolutions and social and political reactions in Europe
+The Agricultural and Industrial Revolutions and their consequences c.1750-1900

 The global effects of 19th century imperialism